Julia-Embedded/LabConnections.jl/docs/src/man/installation.md

 The file structure on the micro-SD now has the correct structure.
 The final step is to make sure that the micro-SD will automatically flash the Debian image onto the BeagleBone when booting up.
 To do this, follow the instructions found [here](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Flashing_eMMC).
 Congratulations, you now have a prepared micro-SD card ready for flashing BeagleBones.

-## Flashing a BeagleBone from a prepared micro-SD card
+## Flashing the BeagleBone
-Insert the micro-SD card in the slot on the BeagleBone, and press down the boot button S2 (the button closest to the micro-SD slot) and hold it down while you plug in the USB-cable to the BeagleBone.
+Insert a prepared micro-SD card in the slot on the BeagleBone, and press down the boot button S2 (the button closest to the micro-SD slot) and hold it down while you plug in the USB-cable to the BeagleBone.
 Keep the S2 button held down for a couple of seconds, until the onboard LEDs start to blink.
 After a short while the onboard LEDs should start to flash in a wave pattern, indicating that the BeagleBone is being flashed.
 After a while (can vary between 5-45 minutes) the BeagleBone will be turn off automatically, indicating that the flashing is complete.
 Remove the micro-SD before powering on the BeagleBone again (otherwise it will start to flash the BeagleBone again).